-It’s also a good idea to pick a colour theme, as this is an easy way to tweak some pages to create a cohesive look, without changing too much.
-Just write down the unique code for the colours you want which appears on the colour wheel and use it throughout the book.
+It’s also a good idea to pick a color theme, as this is an easy way to tweak some pages to create a cohesive look, without changing too much.
+Just write down the unique code for the colors you want which appears on the color wheel and use it throughout the book.
 I also really recommend using the templates provided to help give a professional look to your publication.

 We had over 30 people coordinating different pages of the yearbook, all with varying degrees of confidence with technology, creativity and time constraints.
 Therefore when I initially set up the layout of the Yearbook, I selected a template for each page, with the heading for the page in the font dictated in our style guide.
 Therefore those individuals short on time didn’t have to hunt around for a template they liked or work out how to change fonts, they could just drag and drop in the photos they had chosen and copy and paste the photo captions.

 This made it a much more enjoyable experience, less work for them and less work for me as the editor.
 Those individuals that were more confident and creative, however, could adapt the page as they liked.